bsc

 ·The Grid Computer and Clusters team of Barcelona Supercomputing Center offers to the HPC community a set of tools that helps developers to program and execute their applications efficiently on distributed computational infrastructures

-·The new release includes PyCOMPSs, a new binding for Python which provides support to large number of scientific discipline
+·The new release includes PyCOMPSs, a new binding for Python which provides support to large number of scientific disciplines

 The Grid Computing and Clusters team at Barcelona Supercomputing Center is proud to announce a new release, version 1.1.2, of the programming environment COMPSs, which is already available in three main programming languages: Java, C/C++ and Python.